logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 <doc-tip>

-It's generally Recommended that you provide the `initialValues`, this is because vee-validate cannot assume a reasonable initial value for your fields other than `undefined` which may cause unexpected behavior when using 3rd-party validator that do not deal with `undefined`.
+It's generally recommended that you provide the `initialValues`, this is because vee-validate cannot assume a reasonable initial value for your fields other than `undefined` which may cause unexpected behavior when using a 3rd-party validator that does not deal with `undefined`.

 </doc-tip>

 ## Setting Form Values

-You can set any field's value using either `setFieldValue` or `setValues`, both methods are exposed on the `<Form />` component scoped slot props, and as instance methods if so you can call them with template `$refs` and for an added convenience you can call them in the submit handler callback.
+You can set any field's value using either `setFieldValue` or `setValues`, both methods are exposed on the `<Form />` component scoped slot props, and as component instance methods.

+You can call them with template `$refs` and for an added convenience you can call them in the submit handler callback.

 **Using scoped slot props**